Uwe Grimm has been active in this research area since he joined the

 Two trips to Japan (ICQ11 Sapporo and RIMS workshop, Kyoto) and Korea (KIAS workshop) were highlights in 2010.
 The visit to Korea was supported by a Royal Society International Travel Grant.
 Uwe's talk Some comments on a hexagonal monotile at the Korea Institute of Advanced Study was videotaped; the recording can be viewed here.

 The year 2011 started with an Oberwolfach workshop in January.
 With Marjorie Senechal, Uwe co-chaired a microsymposium What is order, and how can one describe it (What kinds of matter diffract?) at the International Congress of Crystallography in Madrid in August.
 At the congress, Uwe was elected to the Commission on Aperiodic Crystals of the International Union of Crystallography.
-In September and October two visits to Canada are scheduled, to attend workshops at BIRS in Banff and at the Fields Institute in Toronto.
+In September and October, invitations to workshops at BIRS in Banff and at the Fields Institute in Toronto meant two visits to Canada.